 An even older and more bizarre rent ceremony features men in tights and takes place in the Royal Courts of Justice every year between St Michael’s Day (October 11) and St Martin’s (November 11).

 The second piece of land was originally a forge located in Tweezer’s Alley (somewhere near the Strand) and its tenant – Walter Le Brun – was a blacksmith.
 The rent for this land is sixty one nails and six horse shoes.
-When the Remembrancer receives the horseshoes and nails, he or she announces “Good number” and the ceremony is over.
+When the Remembrancer receives the horseshoes and nails, he or she announces “Good number”.
 The horseshoes used in the ceremony today date back to 1361 and are said to be the oldest in existence.
 The same horseshoes and nails are used every year and are lent back to the City of London at the end of the ceremony.

 The Queen’s Remembrancer is the oldest judicial position in England and was created in 1164 by Henry II to keep track of all that was owed to the crown.
 When officiating, he or she wears a judicial wig under a black tricorn hat (the mark of a judge of the Court of Exchequer) and sits at a table covered in a black and white chequered cloth, from which the Court gets its name.
 In medieval times the black and white squares were used, along with counters, to keep a tally of rents due and rents paid.